ralphjsmit/filament/packages/forms/docs/11-markdown-editor.md

 MarkdownEditor::make('content')
     ->fileAttachmentsDisk('s3')
     ->fileAttachmentsDirectory('attachments')
-    ->fileAttachmentsVisibility('private')
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `fileAttachmentsDisk()`, `fileAttachmentsDirectory()`, and `fileAttachmentsVisibility()` methods also accept functions to dynamically calculate them.
+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `fileAttachmentsDisk()` and `fileAttachmentsDirectory()` methods also accept functions to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>